Editorial Review

 Signs of Receptor Desensitization and How to Respond

-How to Respond: When desensitization is suspected, implement a washout period of 2–4 weeks depending on the peptide category.
-During washout, receptor re-expression occurs at rates determined by the specific receptor's half-life and the cell's transcriptional response.
-GHRH receptors typically re-express within 7–10 days, while melanocortin receptors may require 14–21 days.
-After washout, resume at the original effective dose — sensitivity should be fully restored.
-Alternatively, switch to a peptide targeting the same endpoint via a different receptor to maintain progress during the washout period.
+How to Respond: When desensitization is suspected, start a washout period of 2–4 weeks based on the peptide category.
+During washout, receptor re-expression occurs at rates set by the specific receptor's half-life.
+GHRH receptors typically re-express within 7–10 days.
+Melanocortin receptors may need 14–21 days.

 Important Disclaimer